mocobeta/janome/docs/en/index.rst

   $ pip install janome

-.. note:: It requires 500 to 600 MB RAM for installing and pre-compiling dictionary data.
+.. note:: This requires 500 to 600 MB RAM for pre-compiling the dictionary data.

 Usage
 -----